 Why transit riders should care:

-This service expansion gives riders more freedom in their daily schedules.
+This service expansion gives riders more freedom, flexibility, and reliability in their daily lives.

 Sign this petition and share with your friends and co-workers!